neslihansuzen/LScD-LEICESTER-SCIENTIFIC-DICTIONARY-CREATION/README.md

    # LEICESTER SCIENTIFIC DICTIONARY

-This repository contains R codes for creation, modification and usage of LEICESTER SCIENTIFIC DICTIONARY (LSD).
+This repository contains R codes for creation, modification and usage of LEICESTER SCIENTIFIC DICTIONARY (LScD).
 There are several isolated scripts in my code.
 Detailed description of each script is presented in following sections:

 * <a href="#L1">LEICESTER SCIENTIFIC DICTIONARY CREATION</a>

-   # <a name="L1">LSD (LEICESTER SCIENTIFIC DICTIONARY) CREATION</a>
+   # <a name="L1">LScD (LEICESTER SCIENTIFIC DICTIONARY) CREATION</a>
 This repository contains R code to create a dictionary from a corpus of documents

-   ## What is 'LSD_Creation.R'?
+   ## What is 'LScD_Creation.R'?

-**LSD_Creation** is an R code that processes the collection of texts and create the list of words from the collection.
+**LScD_Creation** is an R code that processes the collection of texts and create the list of words from the collection.
 This script provides a detailed explanation of the code and includes information on the pre-processing steps were performed, and output files were created.

-The code is written for building LSD from LSC to be used by Neslihan Suzen for her PhD project, and it can be used for other corpuses for a wide verity of applications that includes pre-processing the collection of texts, creating DTM and producing a list of words from the collection of texts.
-The code can be also used to reproduce LSD.
+The code is written for building LScD from LSC to be used by Neslihan Suzen for her PhD project, and it can be used for other corpuses for a wide verity of applications that includes pre-processing the collection of texts, creating DTM and producing a list of words from the collection of texts.
+The code can be also used to reproduce LScD.

 Use of the LSC is subject to acceptance of request of the link by email.
 To access the LSC for research purposes, please email to ns433@le.ac.uk.
-For more information, see (link to figsahe for LSC)  LSD can be found in ...(refer to LSD in fogshare)
+For more information, see (link to figsahe for LSC)  LScD can be found in ...(refer to LScD in fogshare)

-   ## Usage for 'LSD_Creation.R'
+   ## Usage for 'LScD_Creation.R'

-'LSD_Creation.R' can be easily downloaded from GitHub.
+'LScD_Creation.R' can be easily downloaded from GitHub.

 The code requires the following R packages: tm, SnowballC, slam, plyr.
 Packages can be installed by

     install.packages(c("tm","SnowballC","slam","plyr"))

-'LSD_Creation.R' contains 4 parameters of paths 'sourceDir', 'outDirectory', 'prefFileName' and 'substFileName' described below:
+'LScD_Creation.R' contains 4 parameters of paths 'sourceDir', 'outDirectory', 'prefFileName' and 'substFileName' described below:

      sourceDir     : Directory with source files (.csv files) outDirectory  : Directory to write metadata files and processed documents